X4BNet/x4b-status/content/issues/2022-04-05-equnix-ix-singapore.md

   - SGP1
 severity: disrupted
 ---
+**Update** We have restored Equinix SG IX.
+Issue was an incorrect route policy upstream.
+Upstream has issued a fix.
+We will be continuing to monitor the situation for any regression.

 **Update** We have made adjustments temporarily reducing the traffic going to SG but preventing route over-reach.
 We await the IX fix.

 **Update** we are awaiting upstream response on this matter